-C. Site and Units Worksheets
+C. Site and Units Worksheets (eCivis Portal and UA Max Funds & Unit Mix)

 Site control - There are four acceptable forms of site control that avoid "choice-limiting" NEPA problems.
-Please see Section VII.
-A. 1 of the HOME NOFA.

 Amenities - Complete the Amenities section of this Worksheet to the extent known at this stage in the development of your project.